kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-config.md

 GET https://us-e1.chainweb.com/config
 ```

-Alternatively, you can send a request to the Kadena test or main network by calling the appropriate service endpoint.
+You can send a request to a Kadena test network bootstrap node like this:
-For example:

 ```Postman
 GET https://us1.testnet.chainweb.com/config